AHNJournal/.github/profile/README.md

 ## History and credits

-Applied human neurosecurity is a next-generation **science domain** inspired by computer security principles and the [free software movement](https://www.gnu.org), aiming to become a **universal** and **free** replacement over proprietary/closed-source psychiatry.
-In contrast, binary [neurosecurity](https://www.wikipedia.org/wiki/Neurosecurity) is a set of practices and methods for securing brain-machine computer interfaces against vulnerabilities in proprietary devices and softwares.
+Applied human neurosecurity is a next-generation **science domain** inspired by computer security principles and the [free software movement](https://www.gnu.org), aiming to become a **universal** and **free** replacement over proprietary/non-free psychiatry.
+In contrast, binary [neurosecurity](https://www.wikipedia.org/wiki/Neurosecurity) is a set of proposals for securing brain-machine computer interfaces (BCIs) against novel vulnerabilities in proprietary devices and softwares.

 ## Call of papers